-As well as any degrees with Classical content, Classical Civilisation is also very complementary to any text-based subject such as English Literature and humanity subjects such as History, Politics, History of Art and Religious Studies.
+As well as any degrees with Classical content, Classical Civilisation complements other text-based subjects such as English Literature and humanity subjects such as History, Politics, History of Art and Religious Studies.
 Because it provides a rich selection of subjects within its three modules, it would also suit those pursuing degrees in Art, Drama, Philosophy, Languages and many more.
 The knowledge learned will equip the student for any number of Classical and non-Classical courses at university and it is no surprise that many institutions are offering Classics taster courses to students studying European and British culture, History and Literature so that they can appreciate their subject in more depth.
 In terms of careers, a degree or A Level in a Classical subject does not limit one's choice of careers and they are highly valued by prospective employers.